memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 Here are some queries you might find interesting:

-1) List all the comic series present in the database, next to the number of comics it contains:
+1) List all the comic series present in the database, along with the number of comics it contains:

 ```opencypher
 MATCH (s:ComicSeries)-[:IsPartOfSeries]-(c:Comic)